 3.You must submit and application.
 Click to download an application.

-John Salski Memorial Award - Named in the honor of the late John Salski, a biology alumnus, whose financial gift made this award possible.
+John Salski Memorial Award: Named in honor of the late John Salski, a biology alumnus, whose financial gift made this award possible.
 Applicants must have a minimum overall GPA of 3.0, be an undergraduate majoring in Biology or NRM, and have completed 15 credit hours of Biology or NRM coursework at Grand Valley.
 The award is given only for Biology or NRM summer activity or research.
-The due date is March 1, 2013.
+Application is due March 1, 2014.
 Click to download an application.

 1. Entering the junior undergraduate year in the Fall semester prior to application.
 Scholarships may be renewed for one year.
 The definition of the junior undergraduate year is flexible, as guidelines, either someone starting their fifth or sixth semester (excluding summer semesters) or having completed between 44 to 70 credit hours.

 2. Enrolled with full-time status as a Biology, Natural Resources Management, or Cell and Molecular Biology degree-seeking student.